OEM Electric Motorcycles & E-Mopeds: 3-10kW China

 L3e covers motorcycles with >2 wheels and a maximum design speed above 45 km/h.
 L3e-A1 (power ≤11 kW, A1 licence) is the most relevant category for 10 kW electric motorcycles.
 Type approval for L3e involves significantly more testing than L1e, including braking performance (ECE R78), noise (ECE R41 or R9), and electromagnetic compatibility (ECE R10).

-The battery chemistry choice has significant implications for safety certification, total cost of ownership, and logistics.
+Battery chemistry choice affects safety certification, total cost of ownership, and international logistics.

 LiFePO4 (LFP) offers a cycle life of 1,500–2,000 full cycles to 80% capacity, compared to 500–800 cycles for typical NMC (lithium nickel manganese cobalt oxide).
 LFP has a lower energy density (90–120 Wh/kg vs. 150–220 Wh/kg for NMC), resulting in a heavier pack for the same range.
 The critical safety advantage of LFP is its thermal stability: the onset of thermal runaway occurs at approximately 270°C for LFP vs. 150–200°C for NMC.
 For a vehicle application where crash damage to the battery is possible, LFP is the substantially safer choice and reduces insurance and regulatory risk.